 During the first year of its existence, the Foundation made grants to composers Earle Brown and Morton Feldman, and a concert of their music was presented at Town Hall in New York.
 Additional grants went to choreographer Merle Marsicano, the Judson Memorial Church and the Paper Bag Players.
 Joining Johns and Cage on the original Board of Directors were painter Elaine de Kooning, Alfred Geller, David Hayes, and Lewis Lloyd.

-Since its inception, the FCA has held fourteen benefit exhibitions.
+Since its inception, the FCA has held fifteen benefit exhibitions.
 The first fund-raising exhibition of paintings and sculptures was held at the Allan Stone Gallery in 1963.
-A number of significant benefit exhibitions followed: “Drawings, 1965," simultaneously shown at Leo Castelli, Tibor De Nagy and Kornblee Galleries; a print exhibition at the Kornblee Gallery in 1967; the 1980 “Drawings" show; “Eight Lithographs," published by Gemini G.E.L. in 1981, shown at Leo Castelli; the “25th Anniversary Exhibition," jointly shown at Brooke Alexander and Leo Castelli in 1988; the “30th Anniversary Exhibition of Drawings" at Leo Castelli in 1993; “Prints" at Brooke Alexander in 1995; “Drawings & Photographs" at Matthew Marks Gallery in 2000; and most recently, “Clarissa Dalrymple's Exhibition of Young Artists to Benefit the Foundation for Contemporary Arts" at Bortolami Dayan in February 2006, “Posters: Exhibition and Sale to Benefit the Foundation for Contemporary Arts" at Paula Cooper Gallery in December 2006, "Photographic Works: Exhibition and Sale to Benefit the Foundation for Contemporary Arts" at Cohan and Leslie in December 2008, "Painting and Sculpture: Works Donated by Artists to Benefit the Foundation for Contemporary Arts" at Lehmann Maupin in December 2010 and January 2011, and "Artists for Artists: 51st Anniversary Exhibition to Benefit the Foundation for Contemporary Arts" at Matthew Marks Gallery in December 2014 and January 2015; and "65 Works Selected by James Welling: Exhibition and Sale to Benefit the Foundation for Contemporary Arts" at David Zwirner in December 2016 and January 2017; and "Adam McEwen Selects: Exhibition and Sale to Benefit the Foundation for Contemporary Arts" at Gladstone Gallery in November and December 2018.
+A number of significant benefit exhibitions followed: “Drawings, 1965," simultaneously shown at Leo Castelli, Tibor De Nagy and Kornblee Galleries; a print exhibition at the Kornblee Gallery in 1967; the 1980 “Drawings" show; “Eight Lithographs," published by Gemini G.E.L. in 1981, shown at Leo Castelli; the “25th Anniversary Exhibition," jointly shown at Brooke Alexander and Leo Castelli in 1988; the “30th Anniversary Exhibition of Drawings" at Leo Castelli in 1993; “Prints" at Brooke Alexander in 1995; “Drawings & Photographs" at Matthew Marks Gallery in 2000; “Clarissa Dalrymple's Exhibition of Young Artists to Benefit the Foundation for Contemporary Arts" at Bortolami Dayan in February 2006, “Posters: Exhibition and Sale to Benefit the Foundation for Contemporary Arts" at Paula Cooper Gallery in December 2006, "Photographic Works: Exhibition and Sale to Benefit the Foundation for Contemporary Arts" at Cohan and Leslie in December 2008, "Painting and Sculpture: Works Donated by Artists to Benefit the Foundation for Contemporary Arts" at Lehmann Maupin in December 2010 and January 2011; "Artists for Artists: 51st Anniversary Exhibition to Benefit the Foundation for Contemporary Arts" at Matthew Marks Gallery in December 2014 and January 2015; and "65 Works Selected by James Welling: Exhibition and Sale to Benefit the Foundation for Contemporary Arts" at David Zwirner in December 2016 and January 2017; and "Adam McEwen Selects: Exhibition and Sale to Benefit the Foundation for Contemporary Arts" at Gladstone Gallery in November and December 2018.
 Read more about FCA's benefit exhibition history.